-All of these people deal everyday with people who are prospects for your services.
-If you’re a residential window cleaning company, then your centers of influence should also include home builders, window and door contractors, and architects.
-Your objective is for your name (or company name) to be the first thing that pops into their mind when someone mentions the word “window cleaning”.
-In order to accomplish this objective, the first thing you obviously have to do is form a relationship with some of these people.
-I would suggest choosing only one say…carpet cleaners to start, rather than trying to nurture a relationship with every carpet guy in town.
+All of these people deal with people who are prospects for your services.
+If you’re a residential window cleaning company, then your centers of influence should also include window contractors, door contractors, and architects.
+Your objective is for your name (or company name) to be the first thing that pops into their mind when someone mentions the word “window cleaning.”
+To accomplish this objective, the first thing you have to do is form a relationship with some of these people.
+I would suggest choosing only one, say…, carpet cleaners to start, rather than trying to nurture a relationship with every carpet guy in town.

 Become Their #1 Referrer – Before you receive, you must give.
-Start sending some referrals their way and they are almost sure to reciprocate.
-Think about any of your clients that may be in need of their services right now.
+Start sending some referrals their way, and they are almost sure to reciprocate.
+Think about any of your clients that may need their services right now.
 Then go to the next…

 Take control and become your own marketing expert or let my team help you, and your business will boom.
 Until next time…